 Bachelors of Social Work

 Bachelor of Social Work degree programs can be obtained through traditional in-person colleges as well as online platforms.
-Online learning is becoming more popular as the years progress, making this a great option for busy professionals wanting something extra for their professional life.
-The widespread availability of degree programs can potentially open doors for students from all backgrounds.
-One of the most common degree paths for social work is at the bachelor’s level.
+Online learning is becoming more popular, making this a great option for busy professionals wanting something extra for their professional life.
+Thus, the widespread availability of social work degree programs can potentially open doors for students from all backgrounds.

-Social Behavior and Public Service
+Dive into Social Behavior and Public Service

 The Bachelor’s degree program in Social Work really dives deep into social behavior and public service – pulling together the various aspects of both that draw them together.
 These 4-year programs are suitable for individuals that wish to build a foundation in social work and potentially move to higher degree programs in the future.
-While in a bachelor’s program at this level, students will be taught the skills required to work with the public.
+While in a bachelor’s program at this level, students are taught the skills required to work with the public.

 Community planning, social welfare and relationships to the judicial system, mental health topics, and administrative functions are taught in depth throughout this program.
 Students will learn about the various functions of social service agencies and how their contributions will lead to better lives for individuals throughout their career.
 The schematics of local and government agencies are also taught in the bachelor’s program, which can prepare learners for careers working for state or government agencies.
 The knowledge gained throughout these programs can provide a solid platform of social skills that can contribute to a meaningful career for those involved.

 Wondering what can be done with a Bachelor’s Degree in Social Work is completely normal when considering this degree program.
 A degree can be a means for a better life, so considerations for future potential should always be a part of the decision process.
-It is always important to consider how much a degree can provide not only financially, but also with regards to quality of work.
+It is always important to consider how much a degree can provide not only financially, but also with regards to the quality of work.

-Careers are available as mental health assistants – providing care and planning for individuals under the care of licensed mental health practitioners.
-Bachelor’s level social workers can also work for welfare agencies providing case planning and outreach for families receiving food and healthcare assistance from their respective states.
+- Work for welfare agencies – providing case planning and outreach for families receiving food and healthcare assistance from their respective states.

 Masters of Social Work

-Throughout the country, 327 colleges offer Master’s in Social Work programs.
-249 of these programs are CSWE accredited, so it is vital to review each program prior to applying.
-A Master’s program is designed to train practicing professionals in order to create more knowledgeable and experienced social workers in the field.
+Throughout the country, over 300 colleges offer Master’s in Social Work programs.
+About three quarters of these programs are CSWE accredited, so it is vital to review each program prior to applying.

-Pursuing a Master’s degree in Social Work is a proud and exciting quest.
-The Master’s in Social Work degree opens learners up to the potential for licensing as well as more employment capabilities throughout a career.
+Pursuing a Master’s Degree in Social Work is a proud and exciting quest.
+The Master’s in Social Work degree opens learners up to the potential for licensing as well as more employment capabilities throughout their career.

 What a master’s degree means for upcoming students is a more in-depth look into the social work field and the opportunity to work hands on with the public during typical course studies.
 Master’s programs integrate the social knowledge gained in undergraduate studies with the application of theories and practices in an in-person setting.

 Online Master’s Degrees in Social Work are also available through online, non-profit universities, making it a convenient choice for individuals that have families or current careers to maintain.
 Many universities are bringing their CSWE-accredited program online, while others are getting their established Online MSW program CSWE accreditation.
-View Online CSWE Accredited MSW Programs.

 Typical Master’s degree in Social Work programs last about 2 years and require students to take part in an on-the-job practicum near the end.
 Depending on the university, students can choose either a clinical or non-clinical focus, which can change the scope of their class work as well as the requirements for the practicum.
 Students also have the potential to choose a specialty at this level.